slott56/py-web-tool/src/pyweb.rst

     -   `The Main Function`_.

-    -   `pyWeb Module File`_ defines the final module file that's created.
+    -   `pyWeb Module File`_ defines the final module file that contains the application.

 We'll start with the base classes that define the data model for the source WEB of chunks.